24 - Hour Guide To Paris

 Latin Quarter

-We continued through the Latin Quarter and strolled by the high-end shops of St. Germain, all while heading towards the iconic landmark, the Eiffel Tower.
+We continued through the Latin Quarter and strolled by the high-end shops of St. Germain, all while heading towards our intended destination of the iconic landmark, the Eiffel Tower.

 Snack - La Parisienne